Tour de France 14-Day Bucket List Trip Payment

 Bookings for our 2018 Tour De France trip have closed.
 Get in early and book for 2019.

-Our Tour de France small group trip provides the perfect mix of “ride more – transfer less”, with challenging and scenic rides in the Alps, Provence, Midi Pyrenees – Southern France, Pyrenees Mountains, combined with a cultural and culinary French experience of a lifetime.
+Our Tour de France trip provides the perfect mix of “ride more – transfer less”.
+We ride in the Alps, Provence, Midi Pyrenees, Pyrenees Mountains, combined with a cultural and culinary French experience.

 Each of our Grand Tour Itineraries provides a unique experience, as the race route changes dramatically each year.
 You’ll have your fill of riding – race viewing, no matter whether you are cycling or non-cycling, you’ll see a vast range of France and different aspects of the Tour de France race stages, including; stage starts, midpoints, feed stations, hilltops and stage finishes.

 The official Tour de France race route has been released, more route details will continue to come in, but we have the inside scoop so you can plan on riding many of the legendary French routes, including Alpe d’Huez, Mont Ventoux, Col du Tourmalet and much more – check the itinerary details to see which famous roads we will ride, when and where we will see the race.